Energy and carbon

 The new target will require action on a number of fronts.
 These will include improving the energy efficiency of buildings, more on-site renewable energy generation, the purchasing of our power from clean sources and, when the time is right, investing in transparent and verified offsetting schemes.
 Our new buildings and refurbishments will also need to contribute positively to achieving this target.

-View full details of our announcement, including how we arrived at the target,what’s in and out of scope and how we’ll report progress by accessing the following document (PDF).
+View full details of our announcement, including how we arrived at the target,what’s in and out of scope and how we’ll report progress by accessing the Net Zero Carbon Plan (PDF).

 Reducing our carbon emissions